amberm1286-cyber/premium-calculator-python/README.md

 Open index.html in your browser or use the live demo link above.

+#### Download (EXE)

+- Download the latest version from Releases
+1. Download ZIP
+2. Extract files
+3. Run .exe file

 ---

 ## Project Highlights

-- Built both a Python desktop calculator and a live website calculator
+- Built both desktop and web versions
-- Implemented scientific functions, memory system, history tracking, and keyboard shortcuts
+- Implemented scientific + memory + history system
+- Created a downloadable EXE application
-- Added a polished UI with theme support and responsive layout
+- Designed a modern UI with theme support
-- Created a downloadable EXE version for Windows
+- Hosted live using GitHub Pages

 ---